MSt in Mindfulness-Based Cognitive Therapy

 Course content

-• Theory and research, including psychological science related to health, wellbeing, and underlying psychological processes; relevant aspects of Buddhist psychology and philosophy and their contribution to MBCT; and empirical research on the effects of mindfulness practice, mechanisms of change, and applications in a variety of contexts and populations
+• Theory and research, including psychological science related to health, wellbeing, and underlying psychological processes; relevant aspects of Buddhist psychology and their contribution to MBCT; and empirical research on the effects of mindfulness practice, mechanisms of change, and applications in a variety of contexts.
+Knowledge and understanding of theory and research are cultivated primarily through reading, presentation, discussion and written assignments.

-• Developing teaching skills and professional competencies for delivering MBCT curricula skilfully and ethically in a range of contexts
+• Teaching skills and professional competencies for delivering MBCT curricula skilfully and ethically are cultivated through skills training, reading, and supervision of a teaching project.

-• Developing communication skills for writing and speaking about mindfulness and MBCT
+• Communication skills for writing and speaking about mindfulness and MBCT are developed through group discussion, skills training, a teaching project, and written assignments.

 Assessment methods